johnnietse/travelExpenseTracker/README.md

 ### Settings Page
 - Adjust app currency preferences.

-### Export Feature
-- Export financial data to an Excel spreadsheet for easy reporting.

 ## Tools and Technologies
 - **Programming Language**: Java/Kotlin
 - **IDE**: Android Studio
 - **Database**: SQLite
 - **Charting Library**: [MPAndroidChart](https://github.com/PhilJay/MPAndroidChart)
-- **Excel Export**: Apache POI or a similar library.

 ## How to Use
 1. Log in with your username and password.
 2. Record your income and expenses on the Home Screen.
 3. View insights and trends on the Statistics Page.
 4. Adjust app settings, including currency preferences, on the Settings Page.
-5. Export your data as an Excel spreadsheet for reporting.
+5. Manually transfer transaction records into an Excel spreadsheet.

 ## Future Enhancements
 - Multi-language support.
+- Direct Excel export functionality.
 - Cloud backup for data synchronization across devices.
 - Advanced filtering options and custom reporting formats.